 A: Yes.
 Due to fluctuating prices on the 2×4’s please call us for pricing.
 The pricing will be for the 2×4’s precut to the proper length with a predrilled hole.
 The 2×4’s that are used are lightweight wood, not pressure treated.
 We ship the precut, predrilled 2×4’s on the truck with your building kit.
 Remember these “supports” are temporary there is no wood in the shell to interrupt the insulation or to rot or for termites to eat.

 Q: I would like to have the rib system assembled by the working consultant.
 Will the working consultant cut the 2×4’s to length, drill the holes and assemble the wood skeleton?
 A: He could.
 But it would be most cost effective to purchase the precut ribs from American Ingenuity and have them shipped on your truck with your kit.
+Or Ai can email the cutting specifications for them to be cut on site.
 Click on Kit Assembly Consultant learn how he is best utilized.

 Q: Why can the dome shell be self supporting with no need for interior load bearing walls to support it?

 A: Manufactured geodesic dome home kits are constructed using a triangular network to form a spherical shape.
-The triangle shape is the strongest shape known to man and with the seam areas acting like steel beams. (seam areas are about 3″x5″ with overlapped, locked steel mesh and onsite concrete applied).
+The triangle shape is the strongest shape known to man and with the seam areas acting like steel beams. (seam areas are about 3″x5″ with overlapped, locked steel mesh and onsite concrete applied.
+Concrete averages two inches thick).
 The geodesic dome construction method using triangles, provides for a free-span, self-supporting structure requiring no internal supports such as roof load bearing partition walls.
 This allows for maximum flexibility of floor plan design and utilization of interior space.
 Suspension rods with top plate can be installed in the seams during kit assembly to support second floor areas.
 If there are not second floor framed walls to hide the suspension rods, some rods may be visible.
-During finishing they are covered with PVC or wood.
+During finishing the exposed rods can be covered with PVC or wood.

 As an architectural form, the dome is one of the strongest structural forms devised and built by man.
 Domes that were built centuries ago enclose many of the great cathedrals of Europe.
 Domes are structurally superior to rectilinear enclosures.
 The partial sphere is an aerodynamic shape that is very stable in high winds and can withstand heavy snow loads.
 For these reasons, residential domes greatly exceed the structural requirements of the major building codes in the United States.